Home

 Thermochromic Ink is ink that changes color when different temperatures are applied to it.
 Simply rubbing your finger over the ink will make it change color or make it temporarily fade away.

-This type of security feature is very hard to forge.
 A good example of something that is thermochromic is a mood ring.
-A mood ring changes color based on contact with different temperatures.

 Pharmacists can call the medical practitioner to verify any prescription they suspect of forgery.
-Doctor-patient confidentiality rules no longer apply in the case of forgeries.

 Penalties for forging prescriptions vary from state to state.
 However, the jail time can range from 5 years to life and fines start at $10,000.